Internet-of-People/iop-profile-server/docs/CA-Setting-Up-Development-Environment.md

 ## Installation

-To setup a local development environment, you are going to follow most of the steps of the standard [installation procedure](INSTALLATION.md).
+To setup a local development environment, you are going to follow most of the steps of the standard [profile server installation procedure](INSTALLATION.md).

 What is different for the development environment is the configuration of the profile server.
 In order to use a localhost interface, you will have to set the following settings in the configuration file:

 `test_mode = on`

 `server_interface = 127.0.0.1`

 Without enabling the test mode, the profile server will not allow you to set the interface to IP address 127.0.0.1 or any other local network IP address.